 Mr Rawson is a leading specialist in waste, recycling and resource management.
 With a background in chemical engineering, Mark has been practicing in the area of waste, recycling and resource management for over 20 years.
 Prior to establishing waste consulting company Rawtec in 2007, he was the Regional Manager for Cleanaway for SA/NT.
 Mark has been National Vice President and Board Member of the Waste Management and Resource Recovery Association of Australia since 2020.

 Ms Read is CEO of Chemistry Australia.
 Her career spans more than 30 years across the chemicals, plastics, renewable fuels, automotive and steel industries.
 Previously, Samantha was CEO of the Biofuels Association of Australia and an Executive Director of GM Holden Ltd. Her non-executive and external advisory roles have included universities, scientific, government, regulatory, governance, health and skills organisations.

-Professor Spoehr is the Pro Vice Chancellor – Research Impact at Flinders University, and Director of the Australian Industrial Transformation Institute.
+Professor Spoehr was formerly the Pro Vice Chancellor – Research Impact at Flinders University, and Director of the Australian Industrial Transformation Institute.
 He is also founding Director of the Factory of the Future at Tonsley Innovation District.

 The Advisory Group is supported by a Secretariat team within the Department of Climate Change, Energy, the Environment and Water.
 Enquiries about the Advisory Group should be directed to CircularEconomy@dcceew.gov.au